 Wisdom teeth are a valuable asset to the mouth when they are healthy and properly positioned.
 Often, however, problems develop that require their removal.
 When the jaw isn't large enough to accommodate wisdom teeth, they can become impacted (unable to come in or misaligned).
-Wisdom teeth may grow sideways, emerge only part way from the gum or remain trapped beneath the gum and bone.
+Wisdom teeth may grow sideways, emerge only part way from the gum, or remain trapped beneath the gum and bone.
+Schedule your consultation today at our Tampa office to learn more.

-- Wisdom teeth only partially erupt.
+- Impacted wisdom teeth only partially erupt.
 This leaves an opening for bacteria to enter around the tooth and cause an infection.
 Pain, swelling, jaw stiffness and general illness can result.

 - There is a chance that poorly aligned wisdom teeth will damage adjacent teeth.